mustberuss/patentsview/api-changes-2021.md

     ~~~~

 ## TODOS
 1. Vignettes and examples need updating, some may not be possible due to the api change, like searching inventors by location.
 No errors are thrown by citation-networks.Rmd.orig but there are differences in the output.
-Seems to work locally but not by workflow
+Works if I paste commands into R but but not by workflow
 2. Make sure that all the comments have been updated.
 3. Paging isn't quite right, repeats first request if all_pages = TRUE
 4. Test throttling- possibly set all_pages = TRUE with a small per_page.
 Removed Sys.sleep(3) in search-pv.R